Deleting posts automatically in Mastodon after a certain time period

 ↩ Back to the front page

-• Alternatively, if you have Firefox on a computer you can install the Simplified Federation add-on ⧉ which automatically signs you in when you’re doing a remote follow.
+If you have Firefox on a computer you can install the Simplified Federation add-on ⧉ which automatically signs you in when you’re doing a remote follow.

 ↩ Back to the front page

-Finding a profile or post’s original page
+How do I find a profile or post’s original page?

 2. Go to a profile or post and click on ⋯ or ︙

-3. Select “open original page”, which will open the original page in a new browser tab
+3. Select Open original page, which will open the original page in a new browser tab

 Once the page is open, the original page’s web address will be visible in the browser’s address bar at the top.